-Unusually all of the products in this test win AAA awards.
-The strongest, from Kaspersky, Microsoft and Sophos stopped all threats and allowed all legitimate applications.
-Broadcom, CrowdStrike, Fortinet and Trellix received total ratings of 99%, which is also outstanding.
+Almost all of the products in this test won AAA awards.
+The strongest, from Microsoft, Kaspersky and Sophos stopped all threats and allowed all legitimate applications.
+Norton, McAfee, Avira, Avast, and Bitdefender also achieved AAA ratings on the basis of their 99% total accuracy rating; Panda on the basis of 97%.
+Webroot achieved an AA rating for its 94% rating.

+Appendices

-Appendices Appendix A: Terms Used
+Appendix A: Terms Used